project-image

 Beyond My Wildest Dreams

-almost 7 years ago – Wed, May 31, 2017 at 02:47:13 AM
+over 7 years ago – Wed, May 31, 2017 at 02:47:13 AM

 As I write this, it is just shy of 12 hours since this Kickstarter launched and it's already passed the 50% mark.
 If Kicktraq's projections are accurate, I'm gonna need some more stretch goals.